KarlJansson/DataMiningLibs/README.md

 Compiling on Unix
 ---------------------
-Tested to work on Ubuntu 16.04 LTS (GCC 5.4) with Cuda toolkit 8.0rc (with the 8.0.27.1 patch for GCC 5.4 support)
+Tested on Ubuntu 16.04 LTS (GCC 5.4 and Clang 3.8) with Cuda toolkit 8.0

-Build the make files using the following script:
+Build the make files using one of the following script:

-    ./build_cmake_unix_make.sh
+    ./build_cmake_unix_make_gcc.sh
+	./build_cmake_unix_make_clang.sh

 Browse into the newly created __project_files_cmake_unix64__ directory and execute the make command.